TheGort/thegort.github.io/cv.md

 ## Relevant Courses
 ----
-Here is an exhaustive list of relevant courses I have taken so far (and courses I intend on taking):
+Here is an exhaustive list of relevant courses I have taken:
 * CSC108 (Intro to Programming)
 * STA130 (Statistical Reasoning)
 * MAT137 (Calculus!)